 - We certainly emphasize (small) progress achieved, but the guidance is mainly intended as a continuous line of support to improve your quality of life.

 Below are a few techniques you can do by yourself to reduce stress and increase your resilience.

 - Take a few moments to breath deeply from your diaphragm.
 Diaphragmatic (belly) breathing helps oxygenate your blood and will help you relax almost immediately; as little as 90 seconds will have an effect.

-- Just say no. Trying to do too much, over-scheduling yourself is a direct route to becoming over stressed.
+- Just say NO!
+Trying to do too much, over-scheduling yourself is a direct route to becoming over stressed.
 Set reasonable limits for yourself and stick to them.

 - Eat a snack while practicing mindfulness.
-Slowly enjoy a piece of chocolate or a delicious piece of fruit.